Cavity Controls Core-to-Core Resonant Inelastic X-ray Scattering

 \paragraph{Summary}To summarize, we present the first measurement of core-to-core resonant inelastic scattering spectra from an x-ray cavity sample.
 Transitions to the resonant bound state and continuum state manifest as vertical and diagonal streaks in the RIXS planes, respectively.
 RIXS measurements were performed under a large incident angle (negligible cavity effects) and two cavity detunings chosen to introduce either a strong cavity-enhanced decay rate (CER) or a strong cavity-induced energy shift (CIS).
 We observe a pronounced spectral broadening of the Raman feature under strong CER conditions, while the Raman peak exhibits a clear shift towards lower energies under negative CIS conditions.

 Our findings highlight the capability of core-to-core inelastic scattering in investigating x-ray cavity effects, particularly in distinguishing transitions to the resonant bound state and the continuum state.
 These results demonstrate that RIXS holds promise for exploring x-ray cavities with inner-shell transitions, drawing parallels to nuclear transitions in terms of collective effects \cite{rohlsberger2010, huang2024}, Rabi splitting \cite{haber2016, haber2017}, etc. Moreover, our results underscore the potential for experimental observables beyond elastic scattering - such as reflection and transmission - for cavity effect measurements \cite{heeg2013pra, heeg2015pra, kong2020, lentrodt2020prr, huang2024}, suggesting that observables like conversion electron detection and secondary fluorescence \cite{rohlsberger2004}, could offer comparable information and additional insights to nuclear transition systems \cite{röhlsberger2020, röhlsberger2021}.
+Extended applications can also be envisioned.
+For example, it has been pointed out that cavity-controlled RIXS may help suppress intermediate-state dynamics, which could, in turn, facilitate more quantitative theoretical modeling of RIXS.
 Recent advances in diffraction-limited storage ring synchrotrons \cite{Einfeld2014}, seeded x-ray free-electron lasers \cite{liu2023} and attosecond x-ray pulses \cite{yan2024}, now provide unprecedented photon coherence, brilliance, and degeneracy, opening new avenues, such as the interplay between x-ray cavity controlled effects and elementary excitations with lower energy transfer \cite{ament2011} and nonlinear x-ray phenomena \cite{rohringer2019}.

 \paragraph{Acknowledgement} The experiment was carried out with beam time approved by the GALAXIES beamline of SOLEIL synchrotron radiation facility (Proposal No. 20220927).
 The cavity sample was preliminarily tested with beam time at the B16 Test Beamline at the Diamond Light Source (Proposal No. MM31397).
 We acknowledge the support from Dr. Lingfei Hu (Diamond, now at USTC) during the B16 beamtime.
 We acknowledge the support of the National Natural Science Foundation of China through Grant No. 12334010, and R\&D HELIOS project at FXE of European XFEL.
 S.-X. W. acknowledges the support by the State of Hesse within the Research Cluster ELEMENTS (Project ID 500/10.006).